hulchenko/etch-a-sketch-project/README.md

 ## Etch-a-Sketch App

-This project is a digital recreation of the classic Etch-a-Sketch toy, allowing users to draw on a customizable grid using their mouse.
+This project is a digital recreation of the classic Etch-a-Sketch toy.
+It allows users to draw on a customizable grid using their mouse.
 The app provides multiple colour modes, grid resizing options, and a reset feature for a versatile drawing experience.

 <img src="https://raw.githubusercontent.com/hulchenko/etch-a-sketch-project/refs/heads/main/public/images/desktop-screen.png" alt="App Screenshot Desktop"/>